AOx0/Swift-Factorials/README.md

 List of updates for both, the command line tool and the function.

 - *Checkpoints* where to start to callculate x thing.
-There's need to start from 0 every time.
+There's no need to start from 0 every time.
 - ...